Reliable learning in challenging environments: Preliminaries and problem formulation

-In this case, we focus on the consistency aspect where we want the prediction of any perturbation $z$ to be the same as the prediction of $x$ and this has to be correct w.r.t. $x$ i.e. equals to $h^*(x)$.
-For a fixed perturbation $z\in\cU(x)$, define $\ellst^{h^*}(h,x,z)=\bbI[h(z) \neq h^*(x)]$. \end{enumerate} We say that $h$ is robust to a perturbation function $\cU$ at $x$ w.r.t. a robust loss $\ell$ if $\ell^{h^*}(h,x) = 0$. \end{definition} \textbf{Remark. } $\ellst$ is the only robust loss that we can always evaluate in practice on the training data since we are comparing $h(z)$ with $h^*(x)$ which is known to us on the training data.
+\end{enumerate} We say that $h$ is robust to a perturbation function $\cU$ at $x$ w.r.t. a robust loss $\ell$ if $\ell^{h^*}(h,x) = 0$. \end{definition} \textbf{Remark. } $\ellst, \ellia$ are robust losses that we can always evaluate in practice on the training data since we are comparing $h(z)$ with $h^*(x)$ which is known to us on the training data.
 For $\ellca,\elltl$, we are comparing $h(z)$ with $h^*(z)$ for which $z$ may lie outside of the support of the natural data distribution and we may not have access to $h^*(z)$.
 We illustrate the relationship between these losses by making a few useful observations. \begin{itemize} [leftmargin=*,topsep=4pt,partopsep=1ex,parsep=1ex]\itemsep=-4pt \item In the robustly-realizable case \cite{montasser2020reducing} when the perturbation function $\cU$ does not change the \textit{true} label of any $x$ in the training or test data, then all the losses $\ellca,\elltl,\ellst$ are equivalent.
 This corresponds to a common assumption in the adversarial robustness literature, that the perturbations are ``human-imperceptible'', which is usually quantified as the set of perturbations within a small metric ball around the data point.

-\item The perturbation set considered in $\ellca$ is a subset of the perturbation set considered in $\elltl$.
-Therefore, robustness w.r.t.\ $\elltl$ implies robustness w.r.t.\ $\ellca$.
-In addition, the robustness w.r.t.\ $\ellst$ guarantees that any perturbation $z$ would have the same prediction as $h^*(x)$.
-In $\ellca$, we consider only perturbations that do not change the true label of $z$; therefore robustness to $\ellst$ implies that $h(z) = h^*(x) = h^*(z)$ for every perturbation $z$ that we consider in $\ellca$.
-Therefore, robustness w.r.t.\ $\ellst$ also implies robustness w.r.t.\ $\ellca$.